teodutu/operating-systems/content/chapters/compute/lecture/slides.md

 ### Thread-safety and Reentrancy

-* **Thread-safe function:** can be called simultaneously from multiple threads without race conditions
+* **Thread-safe function:** called simultaneously from multiple threads without race conditions
-* **Reentrant function:** can be preempted at any time and called from the same thread
+* **Reentrant function:** preempted at any time and re-called from the same thread with the same effects
     * Different from recursion:

 ![Recursion vs reentrancy](./media/recursive-vs-reentrant.svg)